-The consolidated plan establishes is a program and funding implementation plan combined in one document that states the City of Oxnard's goals and objectives for housing and community planning and development.
-A community must have a consolidated plan and action plan both approved by HUD before expending funds under the grant programs Community Development Block Grant (CDBG), including activities under the Section 108 loan program, HEARTH Emergency Shelter Grants (HESG), and HOME Investment Partnerships (HOME).
+The consolidated plan establishes the City of Oxnard's goals and objectives for housing and community planning and development.
+A community must have a consolidated plan and action plan both approved by HUD before -expending funds -under the grant programs Community Development Block Grant (CDBG), including activities under the Section 108 loan program, HEARTH Emergency Shelter Grants (HESG), and HOME Investment Partnerships (HOME).

-The consolidated plan is created typically a five-year strategic plan to address the unmet public service and housing needs of low-income persons and families within the City.
-For each of the five-yearsconsolidated plan period, an annual action plan is developed each year in preparation for the subsequent grant year which to identify specific activities, goals and funding allocations addressing the priorities established within the consolidated plan.
+The consolidated plan is created to address the unmet public service and housing needs of low-income persons and families within the City.
+For each consolidated plan period, an annual action plan is developed each year to identify specific activities, goals and funding allocations addressing the priorities established within the consolidated plan.